oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ![Frequency flow](../images/tools_sysman_freq_flow.png?raw=true)

-In the C API, each class is associated with a unique handle type (e.g. ::xet_sysman_freq_handle_t refers to a frequency component).
+In the C API, each class is associated with a unique handle type (e.g. ::zet_sysman_freq_handle_t refers to a frequency component).
-In the C++ API, each class is a C++ class (e.g. An instance of the class ::xet::SysmanFrequency refers to a frequency component).
+In the C++ API, each class is a C++ class (e.g. An instance of the class ::zet::SysmanFrequency refers to a frequency component).

 The example code below shows how to use the SMI API to enumerate all GPU frequency components and fix each to a specific frequency: